nwestfall/BlazorDB/README.md

 An easy, fast way to use IndexedDB in a Blazor application.

 ### How to Use (WASM)
- - Install `dotnet add package BlazorDB`
+ - Install `dotnet add package BlazorIndexedDB`
  - Add `.js` files to `index.html`
     ```js
     <script src="_content/BlazorDB/dexie.min.js"></script>